Table Of Contents:

 At a convenient time:

 Worried about not finding the right time as everyone is busy?
 Try having it during a holiday season.
-There could be a holiday season when relatives and friends are available to attend a party.
+At this time, relatives and friends might be more available to attend a party.
 If the baby shower is planned by keeping in mind the availability of the guests, it could turn out to be a great event.
-This holds good with the venue as well.
-A place that is easy to reach and honor the event would make for a great party.

-Some have a baby shower after the baby is born as premature celebrations do not go well with parents’ sentiments in certain cultures.
+In some culture, parents have a baby shower after the baby is born.
 Having a celebration with the baby around makes them happy, and why not?
-It is after all the baby who is being welcomed!
+After all, it is the baby who is being welcomed!

-While it may not be completely true, twin babies can come earlier than scheduled (1).
+While it may not always be true, twin babies can come earlier than scheduled.
 In such cases, relatives and friends would plan a baby shower much earlier than the due date, to avoid the later period when the anxiety levels are high in the mother.
 Having an early baby shower, like in the second trimester, ensures that the mother gets some extra rest as well.

 Who Should Be Invited?